The Changing Landscape Of Kosher Meat & Dairy Alternatives

 Impossible Foods Innovates

 Impossible Foods, founded in 2011, is one of the most recent and popular alternative brands.
 The Impossible Burger is their hallmark product and was certified recently by the Orthodox Union.
-It’s not only vegan/vegetarian-friendly, but a helping hand to the environment as well, using 1/20th of the land, 1/4th the water, and 1/8th the greenhouse gas than a burger made from cows.
+It’s not only vegan/vegetarian-friendly but also a helping hand to the environment, using 1/20th of the land, 1/4th of the water, and 1/8th of the greenhouse gas, rather than a burger made from cows.
 While currently unavailable in retail or online, it can be tasted in over a thousand restaurants in the US and Hong Kong, including various kosher restaurants.

 So what’s a burger made of, if not meat?
 Some of the primary ingredients in this innovative creation are wheat protein, coconut oil, potato protein, and heme, which is responsible for its “meaty” texture and flavor.
 Potential health benefits include having zero cholesterol and other aspects that some say make red meat unhealthy.
 The burger also provides some of the protein and iron you can get from regular ground beef.
 What sets the Impossible Burger apart from its plant-based peers is that its proprietary use of heme causes the “meat” to “bleed” with aromatic extracts, similar to a beef patty.